OpenSlides/openslides-docker-compose/README.md

 e.g., the URL of the instance, it should be relatively easy to find containers and volumes belonging to a particular instance.

+Next, create a docker-compose.yml from the template:

+    cp docker-compose.yml.example docker-compose.yml

 To specify a special git repository of OpenSlides, a certain Branch and/or a certain commit, you should change the following entries at the ```server``
 service: